-Bath & Body Works' After-Christmas Sale Is A 75%-Off Blowout
+Everything We Know (So Far) About Bath & Body Works' After-Christmas Sale

-Bath & Body Works will be dropping its last (and largest) semi-annual sale of this year on December 26th with select clearance items up to 75% off both in stores and online.
+Typically, the retailer drops its last and largest semi-annual sale on December 26.
+Last year, clearance items were up to 75% off, and we're hoping for the same blowout this year.

-While the specifics of the sale are still under lock and key, the brand has confirmed that there will be never-before-seen clearance deals and markdowns happening.
+While the specifics of the sale are still under lock and key, check back here tonight when the brand is revealing the exact clearance deals and markdowns you can expect.
 The only catch?
-You better act fast, because as an after-Christmas sale, you'll likely be able to shop all of the beloved holiday scents — like Winter Candy Apple candle and Twisted Peppermint shower gel — at a reduced price.
+You better act fast, because if the after-Christmas sale is anything like last year's, you'll likely be able to shop all of the beloved holiday scents — like Winter Candy Apple candle and Twisted Peppermint shower gel — at a reduced price.

-Better still, retired fragrances will be returning at a discounted price.
-This time, the returning scents will include products in the Black Amethyst, Mad About You, Cashmere Glow, Pink Chiffon, Cucumber Melon, Black Raspberry Vanilla, and Night Blooming Jasmine fragrance collections.

-You can't really go wrong with anything at 75%-off retail, so shop Bath & Body Works in store or online on the 26th to make sure your shower, bathroom, and coffee table are stocked with your favorite scented essentials heading into 2020.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.